Brooke Goldstein and the Lawfare Project – which she founded in 2010 and still leads – have been busy this year.

 The Lawfare Project sent a lawyers’ letter on behalf of Israeli nationals after the Saudis blocked Israelis from participating in the same tournament last year because of their nationality and were set on doing the same again.

 Goldstein said that apparently some of the other Israeli chess players were offered €500 each as compensation for the discrimination.
-But she said “my two clients did not accept this pay off,” saying none of the chess players should have had to choose between accepting money or an uphill fight against discrimination.
+But she said “my two clients did not accept this pay off.
+They were offended,” saying none of the chess players should have had to choose between accepting money or an uphill fight against discrimination.

 She said convincing FIDE to move the chess tournament out of Saudi Arabia to Russia was a “perfect example of different elements of social mobilization to right a past wrong” and that she was proud of Lawfare Project’s role in the win.